For information about computer-related events held by the Library please see our Online Events and Classes page.

 Where else to learn computer skills in Monash

 - Neighbourhood Houses: Reasonably priced weekly courses at convenient locations around Monash.
 The courses are publicised in local newspapers and online through the City of Monash.
+These courses may now be online only.

 - Monash Short Courses Centre Not-for-profit service provided by the Monash Student Association at Clayton.
 Courses are open to all, not just to Monash students and staff.
 Go to the Monash Short Courses Centre.